phalcon/documentation/docs/db-models.md

     bool $keepSnapshots = null
 ): ModelInterface
 ```
-Assign values to a model from an array, returning a new model, using the column map.
+Assigns values to a model from an array, returning a new model, using the column map.

 ```php
 <?php